Albert Goldman (politician): Postwar

 Following his release from prison, Goldman returned to his role among the leaders of the Socialist Workers Party.
 He gradually grew disenchanted, however, until in 1946 he and a small group of followers bolted the Cannon-led SWP to join the rival Workers Party, headed by Max Shachtman from 1940.

 Goldman ran for political office in 1947, entering the race to become Mayor of Chicago with the support of the Workers Party.

 Within the Workers Party, Goldman worked closely with James T. Farrell.
 In 1948, the pair developed criticisms of its policies, claiming that the party should support the Marshall Plan and also the presidential campaign of Socialist Norman Thomas.
 The divergence of these views from the party majority proved to be the impetus for an exit from the Workers Party in 1949.
 Goldman became a nominal member of the Socialist Party following his exit from the Workers Party, but in practice the period of his active participation in radical politics came to a close following his quitting of Shachtman's organization.

 Death

-Albert Goldman developed health problems towards the end of the 1950s, leading to his death from cancer in 1960.
+Goldman developed health problems towards the end of the 1950s, leading to his death from cancer in 1960.